Raptyyy/rapty_ac_vr_guide/README.md

 ### Mode Tweaks VR:
 Make sure the extension is enabled (Active)
 "**Single Pass Stereo**" Highly recommend to enable this, helps a lot with CPU load, can cause certain Pure effects to not work.
+Might work for AMD GPUs too.
 "**Single YEBIS pass"** makes post processing slightly less demanding to run, enable for performance if needed, can cause certain Pure effects to not work.
 "**Nvidia VRS**" also known as Foveated rendering is probably the most important performance tweak for VR, however only works for Nvidia GPUs.
 If you want to use Nvidia VRS: